 - Endowment Match Challenge – a national £50million community endowment raising programme

-We are working with several organisations to deliver the Community First programme, including supermarket chain Asda.
-Asda’s nationwide network provides an opportunity for customers and colleagues to identify local priorities and support local groups through fundraising efforts in store and online.
-Community First links up with the Community Organisers programme as much as possible to further support social action in communities.
-The Community Organiser programmeis managed by Locality.
+We worked with several organisations to deliver the Community First programme.
+For example, the supermarket chain Asda‘s nationwide network provided an opportunity for customers and colleagues to identify local priorities and support local groups through fundraising efforts in store and online.
+And we also linked up with the Community Organisers programme to further support social action in communities, which was managed by Locality.

 This video shows the difference that these small grants have been making throughout the Community First programme.